wesama-0/D0028D/w8_snmp_poller/README.md

 1 - partial success (some OIDs failed)
 2 - total failure or invalid configuration.

-# log level
+Arguments:
+--config
+Specifies the path to the YAML configuration file.
+--out
+Defines the output location for the JSON results.
+Use - to send the output to stdout instead of writing to a file.
+--log-level
+Controls the amount of logging information printed to the terminal

    * INFO: Normal runtime information such as when a targets start and finish polling.
    * WARNING: Indicates potential issues such as timeouts or retries.
    * ERROR: Serious problems such as authentication failures or invalid configuration.

 # Program Flow